KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 Finish the creation of the transaction by calling the `FinalizeCCTx` function along with its parameters from the `cp` object, the `mtx` object itself, the owner's pubkey, and the transaction fee amount.

 Note the cast to `uint8_t` for the constants `EVAL_HEIR` and `F` function id.
-This is important, as it <!--what does "it" refer to in this sentence?
-I will edit the rest of the sentence when I find out. --> (?) is supposed one-byte size for serialization of these values (otherwise they would be `int`).
+This is important, as the cast supposes a one-byte size for the serialization of these values.
+If this size was not inferred, then the type would be an `int`.

 Also, an opreturn object with the data from this module instance is passed.
 To create the opreturn object, serialize the needed ids and variables to a `CScript` object.